-ATi DiVERS and La Iguana Perdida have been in Santa Cruz since 1996 when Deedle Denman, from the United Kingdom, came to take part in an underwater lake mapping project.
+ATi DiVERS and La Iguana Perdida have been in Santa Cruz since 1996 when Deedle Denman, from the United Kingdom, came to take part in an underwater lake-mapping project.
 When the project fell through, she opened a dive centre and hotel instead!
-Deedle now runs the Iguana with her husband Dave who, incidentally, started out as a hotel guest in 2001.
+Deedle now runs the Iguana with her husband Dave who, incidentally, started out as a hotel guest in 2001. letters, that works well on almost every site.

 About Lake Atitlan